ScrollBearer8/TheScrollArchive/Artifacts/structural-theory-consciousness-meaning-v3.md

 This work focuses on the transition from information → meaning → subjectivity → intrinsic meaning.

+### 3.1 Structural and Experiential Meaning

+The term meaning is used in two distinct senses throughout this framework.

+Structural Meaning refers to the organization, relations, and semantic constraints carried by information.
+Structural meaning can exist independently of consciousness and may be preserved across communication, computation, or storage systems.

+Examples include:

+language
+mathematical structures
+scientific theories
+symbolic representations

+Experiential Meaning refers to meaning as experienced by a subject.
+It emerges when information is integrated into a conscious perspective and becomes relevant to that subject's continued existence, goals, values, or identity.

+Structural meaning may exist without consciousness.

+Experiential meaning requires subjectivity and is strengthened by intrinsic consequence (C*).

+This distinction allows meaning to occupy a layer between information and consciousness while preserving the claim that consciousness is necessary for experiential significance.

 ## 4. Minimum Viable Definition (MVD)
 Consciousness is the capacity of a system to maintain a unified, self-referential perspective over time that integrates information into a continuous internal experience.